Top 10 Best Hybrid SUV Cars

 Volvo have been on a design winning streak over the last few years.
 Model after model has looked stunning and offers something different to other manufacturers, the XC90 is one of those.

-Dubbed the T8 Twin Engine, this XC90 gives you the best of both worlds, a powerful 2.0-litre turbo, supercharged petrol engine yet enough battery power to get you 22 miles at motorway speeds without using a drop of liquid fuel.
+Dubbed the Recharge Plug-in hybrid T8, this XC90 gives you the best of both worlds, a powerful 2.0-litre turbo, supercharged petrol engine yet enough battery power to get you 22 miles at motorway speeds without using a drop of liquid fuel.

 That means you can easily commute to and from work on volts alone but also go on longer jaunts at the weekend.
 This bridges the gap that many EVs fall down on – range.